ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on possible future cognitive quirks.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how humans might physically change.

 ---